openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 could pull them as `edk2-ovmf` RPM.
 On Ubuntu, `apt-get install ovmf` should do the job.

-Then you need to create a VM by running `virt-install` with the `--boot uefi`
+Then you need to create a VM by running `virt-install` with the UEFI specific `--boot` options:
-option:

 Example: